tillchen/MailBag/README.md

 ## Tech Stack

-TypeScript, JavaScript, React.js, Node.js, Webpack, AJAX (Axios).
+TypeScript, JavaScript, React.js, Node.js, Webpack, AJAX (Axios), NeDB.

 ## How to use